grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Bastian lit a cigarette and blew smoke out from one side of his mouth.

 Cassandra let her mind slip out into the water again.
 The frequency of the torpedo's pings had increased.
-It seemed to Cassandra like the device was gaining confidence, more sure of its target.
+It seemed to Cassandra like the device was gaining confidence, more certain of its target.
 But what was the target?

 Cassandra scanned back and forth in wider arcs around the _Prospect_ with the sonar.
 Then, farther off to their port side, she could hear a hole in the water.
 A mass that bounced back the torpedo's pings at her, and at the same time a void that sucked in her consciousness until her mind passed around and under it, and she could see the shape clearly in her head.